-Center Library: The Center's academic resources include a collection of more than 1,500 books.
+Center Library: The Center's academic resources include a collection of nearly 2,000 books.
 These materials are available to Virginia Wesleyan students, faculty and staff, and other interested users.
 The Center's library emphasizes topics related to its mission, including constitutional law, religious freedom and church-state relations, religion and law, the role of religion in public and political life, and the global dimensions of religious freedom, including international human rights law.
-The collection also includes books on many of the world's religious traditions, as well as books on theology and religious studies, philosophy, history, and education.
+The collection also includes books on many of the world's religious studies, philosophy, history, and education.
 All Center books can be searched on the college library's online catalog, and most can be checked out.